 I’m not an expert level Moto-X racer.
 I’m pretty average at it.
 That is, when I last raced in a competitive event, sometime towards the end of the last century, I was pretty average at it.
 Here’s the scene; The weather is fine and dry.
 It is a Sunday.
 The location is North Wales, UK.
 I am riding a 1979 Honda 250 Red Rocket.
 Everyone else is riding bikes that are ten years-ish younger.
 The bike passes scrutineering.
 However, as I head to the start line for my race, there is an issue with the bracket that holds the clutch cable onto the engine.
 In short, I have no clutch.
 I push the bike to the start line and get bar-to-bar with the two riders alongside me.
 There are about 30 riders in the race.
 My only hope when the start tape is raised is to rev the bike, bang it gear, and hope.
 I do all of these things and get to the first corner well before anyone else.
 This is the first time I’ve ever had the ‘hole-shot’, in anything.
 I am surprised, and so is every other rider who suddenly thinks there’s a seasoned professional in the race who’s going to kick their asses/bottoms/arses on an old bike.
 Half of the surprised, and now very focussed pack pass me by the second corner and then I spend the rest of the race in a ‘mid pack, average placing’.
 In summary, I’m of average rider skill and like quirky bikes.
 BTW, that Honda was perfect without a clutch, although the gear lever did nearly wear through my boot after 20 laps.

-Anyway, and more recently………I got off the ‘mainstream train’ at ‘quirky station’ on the North East coast of the UK where there was a year 2000 Cannondale MX400 for sale, which I’d even committed to buy it before I’d seen it.
-The seller, Steve, had two of these unusual bikes and needed ‘shed space’ so was selling one of them.
-His advert for the bike had enough information and images for me to commit to the deal.
+Anyway, and more recently………I got off the ‘mainstream train’ at ‘quirky station’ on the North East coast of the UK where there was a year 2001 first generation, Cannondale MX400 for sale, which only 335 were ever made, and most have been sent to the crusher by now.
+I love these bikes and I’d even committed to buy it before I’d seen it.
+The seller, Steve, had two of these unusual Cannondale bikes, the other one being the second generation X440 type, and he needed ‘shed space’ so was selling one of them.
+In total, Cannondale only managed to produce 1728 of the 440 motorcycle before ‘it all went horribly wrong’ for them, and less than 20 ever made it to the U.K. Steve’s advert for the bike had enough information and images for me to commit to the deal.

 My wife said “what are you going to do with it?”.
 I replied with “I’m keeping it and going to ride it.
 For now at least”.